 INSEAD, “the business school for the world,” is a top-ranked program that attracts a diverse and international group of students.
 The INSEAD MBA program is only 12-months and provides multiple campuses and practical business experience.

 INSEAD has an active exchange program with Wharton in the US as well as campuses in France, Abu Dhabi, and Singapore.
 As a result, INSEAD provides countless options for student experiences.

 The INSEAD MBA admissions team advises all applications to be original, focus on the details, and be specific about work experience.
 Visit the INSEAD MBA website for more essay tips.
 And for more research on INSEAD, see our INSEAD admissions overview for detailed information.

 Contact Stacy Blackman Consulting for more help with your INSEAD application, and a free evaluation of your candidacy.

 The job questions are not essays.
 Hence, the number of words is not so important.
 People need to be comfortable writing 3 lines or 20.
 Some applicants work for companies that are well known and only 3 lines are sufficient to describe them; others work for small companies where it is more important to give the full picture.

 All of the job essays are short answer.
 INSEAD advises applicants they can answer them in as little as one line.
-Or, in as much as twenty lines.
+Or, in as many as twenty lines.
 You could think of the entire set of essays as one narrative.
 First, you start with your current job, then discuss what you would do next in your role.
-Then, talk about your background.
+Next, talk about your background.
 Finally, end with a brief explanation of your goals and where an MBA fits.